 There needed to be a creamy lime avocado dressing to match.

-This vegan Southwest shredded jackfruit salad with avocado lime dressing was a hit.
+This vegan Southwest shredded jackfruit pulled pork salad with avocado lime dressing was a hit.
 The flavors are all on point and the variety of different textures blend together perfectly.
 The shredded jackfruit was perfectly marinated in a variety of Southwest flavored spices and pan fried with onions and garlic until lightly crisped up.
 The creamy avocado lime dressing was the finishing touch on a great salad.
 Zesty and packed full of tangy lime flavors with that creamy avocado taste peeking through, this dressing might be my new favorite salad dressing.
-If you’re looking for a new healthy dinner salad recipe, look no further than this vegan Southwest shredded jackfruit salad with avocado lime dressing.
+If you’re looking for a new healthy dinner salad recipe, look no further than this vegan Southwest shredded jackfruit pulled pork salad with avocado lime dressing.

 If you’re looking for more recipes that incorporate Hass avocados and are heart-check certified, visit Love One Today to learn more.